 Instructions on how to make a pinata:

-Step 1: Cut the Tissue paper
+- Step 1– Cut the Tissue paper

-You will want to cut 4 sheets of each colored tissue paper for your pinata.
+Cut 4 sheets of each colored tissue paper for your pinata.
 Unfold the 4 sheets, then take 2 sheets at a time, and cut them 1 ½ to 2 inch strips.

+- Step 2 – Figure out how you want the pinata to hang.
 You will want to figure out which way you would like your pinata to hang.
 We had ours hang so it was a square but you could turn it and have it hang like a diamond shape.

 Then put two holes for your thick twine or yarn to hold the rope that you will use to pull the pinata so that the children can hit it.
 You will put two holes on each side and string it through and tie it so that it’s strong enough to support the rope.

+- Step 3- Cut the opening for candy.
 Cut a slit into the side of the box.
 You will want to make 2 more slits so that you have a part of the box that will lift up so you can stuff the candy inside.
-Just like shown above.

 You will want to make the small hole at the top of your cardboard box.
 It will not matter if your going to make a square or triangle pinata.

+- Step 4 – Glue Tissue on the front of your box.
 You will start with any corner that you want in the front of your Pinata.
 Take one of your strips, hold it up to the box and cut it where it will only over lap the sides a little bit.